ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

     Example: `did:web:example.com`
   - **sub** (CWT_Claim Key `2`): The Subject to which the Statement refers, chosen by the Issuer<br>
     Example: `github.com/opensbom-generator/spdx-sbom-generator/releases/tag/v0.0.13`
-- **Registration Policy** (label: `TBD`, temporary: `393`): A map containing key/value pairs set by the Issuer which are sealed on Registration and non-opaque to the Transparency Service.
-  The key/value pair semantics are specified by the Issuer or are specific to the `CWT_Claims iss` and `CWT_Claims sub` tuple.<br>
-  Examples: the sequence number of signed statements on a `CWT_Claims Subject`, Issuer metadata, or a reference to other Transparent Statements (e.g., augments, replaces, new-version, CPE-for)
 - **Content type** (label: `3`): The media type of the payload, as a string.<br>
   Example: `application/spdx+json` as the media type of SDPX in JSON encoding